SugoiCode/Pandas-Data-Analysis-Practice/README.md

 The project is composed of 3 directories:

-Datasets: Where I store the files I will be working on
+Datasets: Where I store the files I will be working on<br/>
-Practice: My practice to some questions I found online
+Practice: My practice to some questions I found online<br/>
-Tutorials: Guided coding from tutorials found online and on youtube
+Tutorials: Guided coding from tutorials found online and on youtube<br/>

 I am by no means an expert on this.
-Just sharing my answers and the way I code for everyone to see.
+Just sharing my answers and the way I code for everyone to see.<br />
 I'm new at the Github thing, so just trying to understand how it works and incorporate it into my coding practices.